gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 turning a frowning smiling face, and so on.
 They also work nicely for doing latent-space-based animations, such as animating a walk along a cross section of the latent space, showing a starting image slowly morphing into different images in a continous way.
 * GANs enable the generation of realistic single-frame images but may not induce latent spaces with solid structure and high continuity.
+## Introduction to generative adversarial networks
+Generative adversarial networks (GANs), introduced in 2014 by Goodfellow et al are an alternative to VAEs for learning latent spaces for images.
+They enable the generation of fairly realistic synthetic images by forcing the generated iamges to be statistically almost indistinguishable from real ones.

+An intuitive way to understand GANs is to imagine a forger trying to create a fake Picasso painting.
+At first, the forger is pretty bad at the task.
+He mixes some of his fakes with authentic Picassos and shows them all to an art dealer.
+The art dealer makes an authenticity assessment for each painting and gives the forger feedback about what makes a Picasso look like a Picasso.